 OverEZ Chicken Coops Shark Tank Update (Season 13)

-This chicken coop kit is available at 1000+ stores in the United States including Agway of Southington, Amish Structures, Amazon, and many more.
-They sell coop accessories, hunting blinds, chicken runs, and traps.
+The chicken coop kits are available at over 1,000 stores across the United States, including Agway of Southington, Amish Structures, and Amazon.
+In addition to coops, they also sell coop accessories, hunting blinds, chicken runs, and traps.

 Company NameOverEZ Chicken Coops